Gonorrhea During Pregnancy: Symptoms, Treatment, and Prevention

 - Pelvic inflammatory disease (PID), which causes scar tissue that can block fallopian tubes, ectopic pregnancies, infertility, and chronic pelvic pain.

-Gonorrhea and Pregnancy
+Preventing Gonorrhea During Pregnancy

 In order to prevent complications during pregnancy, it is recommended that you get screened for gonorrhea while pregnant at your first prenatal visit.
 If you think you may be at risk it is highly recommended to take this precaution so that proper treatment can be planned.
-This will decrease chances of complications as a result of gonorrhea as well as the risk of passing it on to your baby.
+This will decrease the chances of complications as a result of gonorrhea as well as the risk of passing it on to your baby.

 Gonorrhea, if untreated, can lead to an increased risk in miscarriage and premature birth.
 In addition, gonorrhea can be passed from mother to newborn baby during vaginal delivery, which can lead to a severe eye infection if left untreated.